3. Elaborate the YAML for the CIF, using ready-made files#

 dump: true

-To specify the computing platform on which to run,
+Specify the computing platform on which the simulation will run,

-so that the CIF can chose the right configuration and perform targeted operations
+so that the CIF can choose the right configuration and perform platform-specific operations

-Here the example is set at LSCE, on the obelix cluster.
+In this example, the platform is set to LSCE on the obelix cluster.

 platform: